Medicaid

 The Trump administration and Congress are using the power of the executive and legislative branches to:

-- Purge workers at the Centers for Medicare & Medicaid and close regional offices.
+- Purge workers at the Centers for Medicare & Medicaid Services and close regional offices.
 More on this

 - Make it harder for the public to understand and participate in decision-making by revoking transparency rules.
 More on this